interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 If the accounting system opts to trigger a settlement:

-1. The accounting system MUST debit the accounts payable, subtracing the amount of the settlement.
+1. The accounting system MUST debit the accounts payable, subtracting the amount of the settlement.
 2. Then, the accounting system MUST send a request to the settlement engine to settle the amount.

 If the settlement engine responds that it only queued a partial amount for settlement (due to lesser precision), the accounting system MUST credit back the accounts payable, adding the leftover amount.